luftywiranda13/generator-bunny/readme.md

 # then run:
 semantic-release-cli setup
 ```
-*At this step, make sure you've set your repository up on GitHub, or [semantic-release][semantic-link] will complaint!*

 #### Select Travis CI, answer `no` to `overwrite`
 There's already a general purpose [Travis CI][travis-link] configuration stored in [`.travis.yml`](./app/templates/_travis.yml).
 You can just leave it like that because it's already more than enough in most common situation.